nearwalden/futurefood/draft.md

-# The History and Future of Food from 50,000 Feet
+# The History and Future of Food Production

 In Daniel Suarez's recent novel, "Change Agent", set in the 2040's, the main character is a _degan_, or someone who eats meat, but only "deathless meat".
 While the concept of someone identifying as a degan may have a science-fictiony twist, the idea of vat-grown meat is hardly science fiction.
 Even today, in 2017, multiple companies are hard at work producing cultured meat.